 Add the caster sugar, vanilla extract and dried fruit.

 Using your hands, knead it into a dough.
 I find that the dough is so easy to work with, that there is no need to transfer it to the work surface, just slightly knead it into a ball.

 Roll the dough into about a cm or half an inch thickness, then use a cookie cutter to cut out 12 rounds.

 Line a baking tray with non-stick baking paper and bake the scones for 12-15 minutes until golden.

-Serve with strawberry jam and clotted cream or any other cream you like.
+Serve with jam and clotted cream or any other cream you like.